anqua/at-a/research.md

 ---

 ## Research Themes
-We conduct research on the following directions: (a) computational tools (including AI) for design and architecture and (b) digital fabrication using natural materials for design and architecture.
+We conduct research on the following directions:
+(a) computational tools (including AI) for design and architecture and (b) digital fabrication using natural materials for design and architecture.

 Design for sustainability is an important concern in our research.

-We publish across the following fields: architecture&design, human-computer interaction, media art We also exhibit designs and artworks in various venues.
+We publish across the following fields: architecture&design, human-computer interaction, media art.

+We also exhibit designs and artworks in various venues.

 ### Computational and AI tools for architecture and design
 Investigating practical and theoretical implications of computational tools and AI on design processes.
-We ask questions such as: how does computation and AI change thinking and creative processes - what and how do we think using computation?
-What is there to gain and what is to lose from the on-going retooling of these creative professions?
+We ask questions such as: how does computation and AI change creative processes?
+What kind of things can we design with computation that could not be designed without it?
+What and how do we think through computational tools?
+In short - what is there to gain and what is to lose from the on-going retooling of these creative professions?

-### Digital fabrication usong natural materials
+### Digital fabrication using natural materials
-Architecture and design are among the industries with the hhighest environmental impact - energy and material use, and CO2 as well as other emissions (i.e. methane).
+Architecture and design are among the industries with the highest environmental impact through their high energy and material use, and CO2, together with other emissions such as methane.
-Developing new materials that biodegrade faster, that are grown instead of mined can help alleviate the environmental impact of designed products and buildings.
+Developing new materials that biodegrade faster, that are grown rather than mined, can help alleviate the environmental impact of designed products and buildings.

-Research methods: design-based research, material-based research, art-based research